smcclab/smc-course/_assessments/03-solo-performance.md

 2. record a screencast of yourself doing the performance with OBS (max 3.5 minutes)
 3. check that the video is clear and sound quality is _excellent_
 4. upload it to wattle.
-5. store any and all performance materials (patches, code, sounds, video, etc) in your Gitlab repository (not marked, but good practice)
+5. store any and all performance materials (patches, code, sounds, etc) in your Gitlab repository including references to any external libraries or code used in your performance.

 ## Creative notes {#notes}